A plate full of Amatriciana pasta

 Using CI with Prepositions

-When a verb is followed by the prepositions a, su, con, or in, and refers to an idea or place (not a person), you cannot use the normal pronouns; instead, you have to use ci
+When a verb is followed by the prepositions a, su, con, or in, and refers to an idea, situation, or place (rather than a direct object), Italian often uses ci instead of repeating the full prepositional phrase.

 A + Abstract Concept or Place